Norman Kirk

-Kirk had a reputation as the most formidable debater of his time and once famously said that "there are four things that matter to people: they have to have somewhere to live, they have to have food to eat, they have to have clothing to wear, and they have to have something to hope for," often misquoted as "somewhere to live, someone to love, somewhere to work and something to hope for."
-In private, he suffered from obesity and work exhaustion; his health rapidly deteriorated in the winter of 1974, and he died suddenly on 31 August that year.
-His death shocked the nation and led to an outpouring of grief; he is the most recent New Zealand Prime Minister to die in office.
+Kirk had a reputation as the most formidable debater of his time and once famously said that "there are four things that matter to people: they have to have somewhere to live, they have to have food to eat, they have to have clothing to wear, and they have to have something to hope for", often misquoted as "somewhere to live, someone to love, somewhere to work and something to hope for".
+In private, he suffered from effects of obesity and work exhaustion; his health rapidly deteriorated in the winter of 1974, and he died suddenly on 31 August that year.
+His death shocked the nation and led to an outpouring of grief; he is the most recent New Zealand prime minister to die in office.
 He was given a combined state funeral and tangi in two locations, with a combination of European and Māori rites.

 Owing to his energy, charisma and powerful oratory, as well as his untimely death, Kirk remains one of the most popular New Zealand prime ministers.
-He was succeeded as head of government by Bill Rowling, who lost the subsequent election and remained party leader until 1981.
+He was succeeded as head of government by Bill Rowling, who lost the subsequent election.